Vedansh-Harish-Ail/Hemlet-Detection/README.md

 That's exactly what this project delivers.
 Instead of depending on heavy hardware or complex local processing, a compact **ESP32-CAM** captures the image and sends it securely to the **CircuitDigest Cloud**, where powerful AI models analyze it and detect helmet usage within seconds.

-> **Press a button → Capture image → Cloud AI detects helmets → Count of helmet/no-helmet riders + motorbikes shown on Serial Monitor**

-What feels like a high-end surveillance system is now reduced to a simple, affordable setup that anyone can build and deploy. ⚡

 ---

 ## 🧰 Components Required